A Fantastic Itinerary To See Paris In 4 Days

 Trocadero

-On the other side of the river from the Eiffel Tower, you will reach the Trocadéro – another place to get marvelous views of the tower.
+On the other side of the river from the Eiffel Tower, you will reach the Trocadéro – another place to get marvelous views of the tower and one of the most famous photo spots in the city.

 If you are planning to climb the Eiffel Tower in the morning, you may want to push yourself out of bed early enough to get to the Trocadero in time for sunrise.
 It’s beautifully empty at that time of day, and you’ll have plenty of excellent photo opportunities.